bbauska/TUMx-DWAPNx/README.md

 the click event, so, the function we define here, will be called on the node

 that is clicked on.
-That is why we have to use the \'this\' keyword down here to
+That is why we have to use the &apos;this&apos; keyword down here to

 select the current node that has been clicked on using D3.
 So, D3